Frequently asked questions

 Application: No fee

-To apply for search-and-reunion services or to request non-identifying information, please complete the Request for Services form and send it to the address below.
+To apply for search-and-reunion services or to request non-identifying information, please complete the Request for Services form.
 Once we process your request, we’ll send you the full application packet and information related to the search-and-reunion process.

 Non-identifying background or medical background information: $300